dasch-swiss/dsp-ui-lib/docs/how-to-contribute/index.md

 If you are interested in contributing to this project, please read our [general DSP contribution guidelines](https://docs.dasch.swiss/developers/dsp/contribution/) first.

-## Structure of This Project
+## Structure of this Project

 This project consists of two main parts:

-1. The Angular library `DSP-UI-LIB (@dasch-swiss/dsp-ui)` in `project/dsp-ui`.
+1. The Angular library `DSP-UI (@dasch-swiss/dsp-ui)` in `project/dsp-ui`.
 1. The demo Angular Application (Playground) in `src/app`.

 The Angular library contains the code that is published on NPM.
 The demo Angular application's purpose is to demonstrate the library's functionality.
-The library needs to be built first in order to use it withing the demo application.
+The library needs to be built first in order to use it within the demo application.

 The demo application uses the **locally built version** of `@dasch-swiss/dsp-ui` which is configured in [tsconfig.json](https://github.com/dasch-swiss/dsp-ui-lib/blob/main/tsconfig.json) (`compilerOptions.paths`),